tsiemasilo/no-shedding-ecommerce/replit.md

 ## Recent Changes

-- July 7, 2025: DEPLOYMENT ISSUE IDENTIFIED - Netlify Functions require environment variable configuration
+- July 7, 2025: CRITICAL DEPLOYMENT ISSUE IDENTIFIED - Netlify Functions not deploying due to Git repository issue
-  - Netlify Functions failing due to missing DATABASE_URL environment variable
+  - Root cause discovered: Netlify Functions need to be committed to Git repository before deployment
-  - Database connection string not configured in Netlify deployment environment
+  - Functions in /netlify/functions/ directory are not being deployed because they're not in the Git repository
+  - When calling function endpoints, Netlify returns HTML page (404 fallback) instead of function responses
   - Local application works perfectly with all 46 products and full functionality
-  - Solution: Add DATABASE_URL to Netlify environment variables or use Replit deployment
-  - Recommendation: Replit deployment is simpler and more reliable for this application
+  - IMMEDIATE FIX: Push functions to Git repository, then Netlify will deploy them automatically
+  - Created comprehensive debugging functions using multiple approaches (PostgreSQL direct, Supabase REST API)
+  - Database connectivity was never the issue - functions simply weren't deployed

 - July 7, 2025: Fixed critical Netlify deployment database connection issue
   - Corrected Supabase hostname from `api.` to `db.` in Netlify function